Inside the NBA: ESPN/ABC (2025–present)

 We're a family.
-I’m glad we're sticking together.
+I'm glad we're sticking together.
 And like I said, even though the name changes, the engine is still the same.
 And to that new network we're coming to, we not coming to eff around.
-Since this is the last show, I’m going to say it—we not coming to fuck around.
+Since this is the last show, I'm going to say it—we not coming to fuck around.

-ESPN announced prior to the 2025–26 season that Inside the NBA will be shown 20 times throughout the course of the regular season.
-The first edition will air during an NBA Wednesday doubleheader on October 22, followed by an NBA Thursday doubleheader the following night.
-Two Wednesday editions on October 29 and November 12 would follow before returning on ABC and ESPN's Christmas Day slate.
-After that, Inside the NBA would return January 24 on ABC and would continue to air on select Saturday and Sunday marquee games, as well as a few ESPN weekday doubleheaders.
-The postgame edition of Inside the NBA during NBA Saturday Primetime would air on ABC before moving to the ESPN app in favor of local news programming across ABC affiliates, while on NBA Sunday Showcase, it will only serve as its pregame show.
-The show is expected to run during select playoff games, as well as the Eastern Conference Finals and NBA Finals.
-ESPN will then continue to air NBA Countdown for those broadcasts when Inside the NBA is not on.
+ESPN announced prior to the 2025–26 season that NBA Tip-Off, halftime coverage, and Inside the NBA would air as part of 20 NBA broadcasts on ESPN and ABC throughout the regular season (with ESPN's own studio show NBA Countdown airing for all other games), beginning with its season-opening doubleheaders on October 22 and 23, and two Wednesday broadcasts on October 29 and November 12, followed by ABC and ESPN's Christmas games.
+It would then return for selected NBA Saturday Primetime, NBA Sunday Showcase, and ESPN weeknight doubleheaders beginning January 24.
+Inside the NBA during Saturday Primetime would begin on ABC before moving to the ESPN app for late local news, while only NBA Tip-Off would air for Sunday Showcase.
+Inside the NBA would air throughout ESPN's coverage of the NBA playoffs, and broadcast from the NBA Finals for the first time in the program's history.
+The limited number of broadcasts was prompted by TNT Sports, which had been pursuing the development of a new mainstream sports show featuring the Inside the NBA panel; while ESPN "wasn't thrilled" by the decision, it did agree to put most of their broadcasts during the second half of the season to compensate.

 ESPN assured that the show would remain relatively unchanged with the move from TNT, with no changes to personnel or format, and also maintaining the exact same on-air presentation and studio with few changes (aside from a rebranding to replace the TNT logo with the ESPN logo where applicable).
-Its panel has also made self-deprecating jokes regarding the move on-air, with Barkley showing a mock schedule of planned appearances on other ESPN shows that included the American Cornhole League and World Axe Throwing League, and a later episode featuring a segment mocking ESPN's perceived overemphasis on the Dallas Cowboys in its NFL programming.
+Its panel has also made self-deprecating jokes regarding the move on-air; during the ESPN premiere, a comedy gag featured Barkley showing a mock schedule of planned appearances on other ESPN shows that included the American Cornhole League and World Axe Throwing League, and a later episode featured a segment mocking ESPN's perceived overemphasis on the Dallas Cowboys in its NFL programming.